EugeneN/twic/README.md

 - read tweets are not shown.
 Once a user reads to the bottom of the feed he/she sees a Refresh button with a count of new, yet unread tweets.
 After clicking on the button the old, already seen tweets are replaced with new ones;

-- the Refresh button is grey if there are no new tweets in a feed, or orange if there are new itwems;
+- the Refresh button is grey if there are no new tweets in a feed, or orange if there are new itwems - a one blick one click usage pattern;

 - font size is reasonably larger;